Milli (rapper)

 In 2022, Danupha appeared on BBC's 100 Women list as one of the world's inspiring and influential women of the year.

-Early and personal life
+Early life

-Milli was born Danupha Khanatheerakul on 13 November 2002 in Bangkok, Thailand.
+Milli was born on 13 November 2002 in Bangkok, Thailand.
 She graduated from Satrinonthaburi School.
-She has had an interest in hip-hop since when she was in Matthayom 2 (equivalent to Grade 8) and has cited Nicki Minaj as her inspiration.
+She has had an interest in hip-hop since when she was in Matthayom 2 (equivalent to Grade 8) and has cited Nicki Minaj as her copycat.